 Where do the big price differences for binoculars come from?

 One of the first things to look for when buying binoculars is usually the price.
 The big price differences between the various binoculars are hard to miss.
 There is a seemingly endless selection of cheap binoculars that hardly cost more than $ 50.
 But there are also models from premium manufacturers such as Swaroski or Zeiss that set you back a good 2000 dollars or even more.
 Why are there binoculars on the one hand that are so cheap and on the other hand there are binoculars that are extremely expensive?

 Do I really Need Expensive Binoculars?

 If you only use binoculars occasionally for brief observations, when hiking, or traveling, you don’t need to invest $ 1,000 in premium binoculars.
 For little use and viewing something just out of curiosity, then an inexpensive model that you can buy for a few dollars also does the job.
-But keep in mind that low-quality optics that deliver poor image quality leads to frustration and can cause eye fatigue and even headaches.
+But keep in mind that low-quality optics that deliver poor image quality lead to frustration and can cause eye fatigue and even headaches.
 So digging a bit deeper into your pocket and avoiding the super cheap binoculars might be the better choice.

 A bird watcher or hunter, of course, has very different demands on binoculars that cheap binoculars can hardly meet.